Anderson Power Poles

 The Standard 12 Volt DC Power Connector for Ohio District 3 ARES

-More and more ARES, RACES, Search And Rescue (SAR), APRS and other emergency communication groups across the country are adopting the 30 amp powerpole as their recommended standard connector.
+More and more ARES, RACES, Search And Rescue (SAR), APRS and other emergency communication groups across the country are adopting the 30 amp Anderson Powerpole (APP) as their recommended standard connector.

-ARRL no longer has a Recommended Standard.
 The formerly recommended 2-pin Molex connector is considered inadequate for today’s VHF/UHF transceivers with higher output power.
-Thus, instead of using different connectors for various current loads, one small, compact, 30 amp powerpole will handle all common needs including 100 watt HF transceivers.
-Additional information on the Anderson Powerpole may be found on the web at: www.cvrc.net/powerpole.html www.ocraces.org
+Thus, instead of using different connectors for various current loads, one small, compact, 30 amp Powerpole will handle all common needs including 100 watt HF transceivers.
+The connectors can be soldered or crimped.

-Quicksilver Radio has Power Poles, as well as an assortment of pre-fabricated jumpers and adaptors.
+Quicksilver Radio has Power Poles, as well as an assortment of pre-fabricated jumpers and adapters.

 NOTE: We have adopted the same POLARITY STANDARD as seen in the above web pages.
 That is, when viewed from the contact side (opposite the wiring side) with tongue down and hood up, the RED is on the LEFT and the BLACK is on the RIGHT.
 This is the same polarity standard that the majority of groups use.
 The red and black plastic housings slide together with molded-in dovetails.
 (See picture Below)